monulp/Cybersec-Courseworks/README.md

 # Cybersec-Courseworks
-A collection of completed cybersecurity projects and coursework.
+A collection of completed cybersecurity coursework.